 - 1/4 cup peanut butter, or nut butter of choice

 - salt to taste (I used a little over 1/4 tsp, but I like salty pb cookies!)

-- 2 tablespoons roasted, unsalted peanuts (Or maybe another nut, if you’re allergic to peanuts?
-Also: If you can only find salted peanuts, reduce or omit added salt)
+- 2 tablespoons roasted, unsalted peanuts (Walnuts or cashews can be subbed.
+Also, if you can only find salted peanuts, reduce or omit added salt)

 - 1/8 tsp pure vanilla extract

 - optional: chocolate chips, either before or after blending (or both!)

 Throw everything into a small food processor (double the recipe for a larger food processor) and combine until very smooth.
 Roll into balls, cookies, bars, or simply eat shovel the dough into your mouth, straight from the machine.
 (I’m not the only one who does this, right?
 Right?)
 The dough can be stored on the counter, in the fridge, or in the freezer.
 Or in your belly.
 Or in my belly.
 On second thought, the dough can only be stored in my belly.
 So hand it over.

 These are 100% flourless, just like my Flourless Chocolate Chip Cookies.

 Also, I wanted to update you on the moat I mentioned in an earlier post that I was making to protect my cookies.

 If anyone tries to steal my cookies, he’s got me covered.
 I initially had my heart set on a dragon… but all the good dragons were taken.

 Growing up, did you ever want an exotic pet?